- Think about what you enjoy doing day to day – maybe this could be part of a future job role.

 - Start a business – find advice and support at the Prince's Trust or the local government – gov.uk for England, Northern Ireland Executive, Business Scotland or Business Wales.

-- A foundation degree – usually over two years, gaining knowledge and skills to prepare you for business.
+- Take a foundation degree – usually two years, gaining knowledge and skills to prepare you for business.

 - Study part-time instead – check out our info on flexible study options.

 Have a look at the following websites if you're thinking about studying abroad:

 - Australia or New Zealand – try Study Options

 - Ireland – go to the Central Applications Office